panglesd/slipshow/docs/tutorial.rst

 We start by considering a simple but complete example.
-This allows us to cover the basic usage of the tools, the basic syntax, and the basic features of slipshow.
+This allows us to cover the basic usage of the tools, the basic syntax, and the basic features of Slipshow.
 The next parts of the tutorial will build on this example to explain the more advanced workflows!

 To start, copy the following lines in a file, named for instance